brunoxghx/Apple-Music-to-Spotify/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request
 6. Feel free to check the [issues page](https://github.com/jadhavsharad/Apple-Music-to-Spotify/issues).

+## 🔮 Upcoming Updates
+- **GUI:** We are planning to add a graphical user interface to make the process even more user-friendly.

 ## 🙏 Acknowledgments
 - [Spotipy](https://github.com/plamere/spotipy) for the Spotify Web API.